front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### Show Password action and related icon

-The `<Password>` input now displays a show/hide icon allowing the user to clearly see its password.
-You can disable this behavior by adding a disableShowPassword attribute like bellow :
+The `<Password>` input now displays a show/hide icon allowing the user to view its password.
+You can disable this behavior by passing the `disableShowPassword` flag like bellow:
 ```diff
 <Password
   id="password"